 In this recipe you will be steaming the quinoa to the point where the seeds pop open completely into firm, off-white, rounded little balls with whiter pieces of the curled germ falling off of them.

 Although we highly recommend soaking your quinoa, we also understand that sometimes this is not always possible.
-We have successfully made a quinoa recipe many times without soaking it first.
+We have successfully made a quinoa recipe many times without soaking or rinsing it first.
 It has a slightly bitter flavor and may be harder to digest for some people, but it can be done and still tastes pretty good.

 This method requires a different water to quinoa ratio of: